microsoft/pxt-adafruit/docs/lessons/night-light.md

 # night light lesson

-change the brightness of the BBC micro:bit.
+change the brightness of the @boardname@.

 ## Topic